Most Japanese are not Christian.

 - The Disgaea series has a recurring gun attack called Totenkreuz, which is German for "crux mortis" or "death cross".
 The character using this attack charges energy into his gun before firing a thick shot, which looks like a fiery laser, down on the target(s).
 Upon impact, the shot explodes into a gigantic flaming cross.
 Unlike most of the attacks in Disgaea 3: Absence of Justice, this one remains almost unchanged from its Disgaea: Hour of Darkness incarnation.

 - The White Dragon's Holy Flare attack creates a similarly shaped explosion.

-- Valvatorez from Disgaea 4 has some inverted ones embroidered on his pants.
+- Valvatorez from Disgaea 4: A Promise Unforgotten has some inverted ones embroidered on his pants.

 - Large crosses double as boomerang-style throwing weapons in the Castlevania series of video games.
 Richter Belmont's Item Crash for this particular subweapon summons a screen-filling cross, with a carving of Jesus Christ on it, to smash down foes.
 Also, rosaries (with large crosses on them) will instantly destroy all enemies in the room.